dwarvesf/playground/Engineering/Productivity/retrieve-the-value.md

 ---
-tag: mindset, innovation, think long term
+tags: productivity, innovation, think long term
 ---

 Retrieval helps us experience the insight of premodern cultures that nothing is absolutely new; everything is renewal.